AhmedElsherbini/HTS_insilico_PCR/README.md

 and just answer questions!
 you will get unaligned amplicons and aligned amplicons with a tree

-## This tool can be used if..
-You want to comapare many models to select the better for your data.

 ## Contributing
 Every thing is clear right.
 But, contact me directly on email : drahmedsherbini@yahoo.com